particle-iot/docs/src/content/tutorials/learn-more/about-serial.md

 ---
-title: Serial FAQ
+title: About Serial
-layout: support.hbs
+layout: tutorials.hbs
 columns: two
-order: 1120
+order: 14
 ---

-# Serial FAQ
+# About Serial

+*Learn about serial ports, UARTs, USB serial ports, RS-232, and more!*

 ## USB serial